ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. image:: images/rllib-offline.png

 **Estimator Python API:** For greater control over the evaluation process, you can create off-policy estimators in your Python code and call ``estimator.train(batch)`` to perform any neccessary training and ``estimator.estimate(batch)`` to perform counterfactual estimation.
 The estimators take in an RLLib Policy object and gamma value for the environment, along with additional estimator-specific arguments (e.g. ``q_model_config`` for DM and DR).
+You can take a look at the example config parameters of the q_model_config `here <https://github.com/ray-project/ray/blob/master/rllib/offline/estimators/fqe_torch_model.py>`__.
 You can also write your own off-policy estimator by subclassing from the `OffPolicyEstimator <https://github.com/ray-project/ray/blob/master/rllib/offline/estimators/off_policy_estimator.py>`__ base class.

 .. code-block:: python